thewtex/thesis/introduction/background_and_significance.rst

 to calculate displacements in MR strain imaging is similar to the technique used to calculate blood velocity in phase-contrast magnetic resonance angiography.
-Dephasing that occurs during a bipolar gradient is proportional to the displacements of the tissue.
-Early work studied the porcine aorta and found that when displacements estimated were compared to fiducial markers on the luminal wall, a strain of 10% would have a standard deviation of error of 3.6% [Draney2004]_.
-In a study of *ex-vivo* porcine aortas comparing a control group to renovascular hypertension group, it was found that the Young's Modulus-wall thickness product, derived from MR strain images, differentiated the hypertensive group because of the increassed wall stiffness [Woodrum2009]_.
+Dephasing that occurs during a bipolar gradient is proportional to the displacement of tissue.
+Early work studied the porcine aorta and found that when displacements estimated were compared to fiducial markers on the luminal wall, a strain of 10% would have an error standard deviation of 3.6% [Draney2004]_.
+In a study of *ex-vivo* porcine aortas comparing a control group to renovascular hypertension group, it was found that the Young's Modulus-wall thickness product, derived from MR strain images, differentiated the hypertensive group because of the increased wall stiffness [Woodrum2009]_.
-Lin et al. used a displacement encoding with stimulated echoes (DENSE) pulse sequence to get the circumferencial strain of the carotid artery [Lin2008]_.
+Lin et al. used displacement encoding with stimulated echoes (DENSE) pulse sequence to get the circumferential strain of the carotid artery [Lin2008]_.
 High temporal resolution is obtained by utilizing steady-state free-precession (SSFP) along with high in-plane resolution, 0.6 mm.
 Good repeatability was seen between acquisitions at 1.5 T and 3 T.  Changes in